We're Called to Lead the Charge

 "You are My friends if you do what I command you.
 No longer do I call you servants, for a servant does not understand what his master is doing.
 But I have called you friends, because everything I have learned from My Father I have made known to you.
 You did not choose Me, but I chose you.
 And I appointed you to go and bear fruit—fruit that will remain—so that whatever you ask the Father in My name, He will give you.
 This is My command to you: Love one another." ~Jesus

-The Old Testament is filled with story after story of God's chosen people turning away from Him, often because of the lure of temptation presented by the Gentiles who surrounded them.
-Sometimes, the stories focus on the people as a whole and other stories tell of an individual's short comings.
+The Old Testament is filled with story after story of God's chosen people turning away from Him.
+The lure of temptation presented by the Gentiles who surrounded them would grow too strong.
+Sometimes, the stories focus on the people as a whole and other stories tell of an individual's shortcomings.
 In both cases, it was God's intent to establish the fact that we all fall short and that he planned to send a savior.

 The scenario played out over and over.
 I think He got his point across, don't you?